Jade River: A History of the MahurangiRonald H Locker

 A number of other boatbuilders worked briefly on the Mahurangi or nearby.
 Builders at Mangawhai, Pākiri, Ōmaha, Ōrewa and the Wade are not included here.
 The appendix lists those who built at Waiwera, Pūhoi, Mahurangi and Matakana, that is, built at Mahurangi in the wider sense.
 Some left only an entry or two in the shipping register.
 Others married into Mahurangi families, and are better remembered.
 Their stories are told below.

-William Grant, born in Golspie, Sutherland, in 1817 was an early immigrant to New Zealand, arriving on Blenheim at Port Nicholson in 1840.
+William John “Tar” Grantas published 2001: William Grant, born in Golspie, Sutherland in 1817, was an early immigrant to New Zealand, arriving on the Blenheim at Port Nicholsonofficially, since 1984, Wellington Harbour; Te Whanganui-a-Tara in 1840.
 He came to Auckland in 1842, and on to Mahurangi, where he worked as a sawyer.
 He is said to have built his two vessels on the beach near the island that bears his namebut should long since have reverted to Motukauri, and been replanted.
 In 1853 he purchased 80 acres there, and three lots in the Mahurangi Village, and became a farmer.
 He married Hawakirangi, who bore him two sons and a daughter, Rawinia, a Sullivan ancestor.
-“Tar” Grant is remembered as donor of the site of the Mahurangi church, which he helped to build.
+Tar Grant is remembered as donor of the site of the Mahurangi church, which he helped to build.
 On Sundays he regularly rang its bell.
 At the ripe age of 98, he was buried in its yard.

 George Bagnall and sons